 Frequently asked questions — Commercial Plumbing Bromley

-As an HMO landlord you have a legal duty to assess and control Legionella risk in your water system under the Health and Safety at Work Act 1974 and COSHH Regulations 2002, as guided by HSE ACoP L8.² This requires a written Legionella risk assessment covering all water storage, distribution and outlets in the property.
+As an HMO landlord you have a legal duty to assess and control Legionella risk in the water systems you provide, under the Health and Safety at Work Act 1974 and COSHH Regulations 2002, as guided by HSE ACoP L8.³ Written records are required where general health and safety record-keeping duties apply — for example where you have five or more employees — and HSE considers written records strongly advisable for landlords to evidence what has been assessed and controlled.

-Where the risk assessment identifies control measures — maintaining hot water cylinder temperature at 60°C, flushing infrequently used outlets, inspecting cold water tanks — these must be documented and acted on.
-In Bromley’s hard water, scale accumulation in HMO water systems accelerates Legionella risk.
-Commission a risk assessment, implement the control scheme and keep records.
+Where the assessment identifies control measures — maintaining hot water cylinder temperature at 60°C, flushing infrequently used outlets, inspecting cold water tanks — these should be implemented and recorded.
+In Bromley’s hard water, scale, sludge and biofilm can contribute to conditions that support bacterial growth in stored water.
+Commission a risk assessment, implement the control scheme and keep records of what has been done.

 Gas Safe registration covers specific appliance categories — domestic and commercial appliances are different categories on the Gas Safe register.¹ An engineer registered for domestic gas work is not automatically qualified to work on commercial boilers, commercial kitchen appliances or commercial gas water heaters.